comet-toolkit/comet_website/content/projects/index.md

 [//]: # (🔗 **Links:** [****]&#40;&#41;)

-☄️ **Involvement:** The CoMet toolkit will be used in a range of its case studies.
+☄️ **Involvement:** The CoMet toolkit will be used in a range of case studies.

 ## 🗸 TACOS